 2. Laser therapy: laser treatments involve zapping the affected areas with high-energy light.
 The treatments work on the skin’s upper layer i.e. epidermis while there are more intense treatments that can penetrate the deepest layers of the skin.
 Laser treatment works best to remove dark pigmented spots by using targeted light beams.
 Ablative lasers use intense light beams to remove layers of skin.
 Non-ablative lasers aim at the production of collagen and it also improves skin elasticity.
 This treatment is effective for removing pigmentation without scarring.

 All these treatments are customized according to the individual needs and the condition of the patient to achieve optimum results.
 Dr. Keerthana Kalva is one of the best dermatologists in Hyderabad who performs effective and safe treatments for post-inflammatory hyperpigmentation.
 Post-inflammatory hyperpigmentation can take months to years to fully clear.
 So, it is always a good idea to clarify all the doubts and queries related to the treatment.
-Dr. Keerthana believes in full transparency to set the right expectations and provide optimum results to each patient.
+Of course, every course of treatment will differ from person to person and so will the results.
+Dr. Keerthana counsels extensively with the patients and prescribes a course of treatments for the best possible individual outcome.

 For enquiries you can get in touch with us at firstname.lastname@example.org